DanijelkMSFT/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 - **Assign Azure AD roles to the application**: This method is supported in Exchange Online PowerShell and Security & Compliance PowerShell.
 - **Assign custom Exchange Online role groups to the application**: Currently, this method is supported only in Exchange Online PowerShell, and only when you connect in [REST API mode](exchange-online-powershell-v2.md#updates-for-version-300-the-exo-v3-module) (don't use the _UseRPSSession_ switch in the **Connect-ExchangeOnline** command).

+> [!NOTE]
+> You can also use both methods together, like assiging the "Exchange Recipient Administrator" Role using the Azure AD role and in addition assign you customer RBAC role to extended the default role permissions.

 #### Assign Azure AD roles to the application

 The supported Azure AD roles are described in the following table: